Healthy Homes Assessment Onekawa

 Draught Stopping Onekawa

-If a draught can be perceived as a result of gaps or holes that it needs to be closed.
+If a draught can be perceived as a result of gaps or holes or holes, it needs to be closed.

 What are unjustifiable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections